 Electric power systems have to be continuously monitored and controlled via Supervisory Control and Data Acquisition (SCADA) systems in order to be kept in a secure operating state.
 Meters at remote substations measure power flows and voltages, and the measurements are communicated to one or more SCADA control centers over a communication infrastructure using some SCADA communication protocol, such as Distributed Network Protocol 3 (DNP3) [1].
-The dynamic visibility provided by SCADA systems has long been important in transmission systems, because the proliferation of intermittent distributed generation sources (e.g., solar) results in faster changes in power flows, which in turn requires that protection devices and integrated voltage and VAR control (iVVC) be adjusted in real time.
+The dynamic visibility provided by SCADA systems has long been important in transmission systems and is becoming more important in power distribution systems, because the proliferation of intermittent distributed generation sources (e.g., solar) results in faster changes in power flows, which in turn requires that protection devices and integrated voltage and VAR control (iVVC) be adjusted in real time.